 Steps to Interview Readiness

-This does not have to be the scenario.
+This doesn’t need to be the scenario.

 Be comfortable with difficult questions